 As an alternative to ipMIDI, standard multi-port MIDI connections can be used between the Duality console and the DAW.
 In this mode only one DAW layer can be configured.

-To select this mode, go to: SSL > Misc > Setup and set MIDI communicates via: MIDI Ports.
+To select this mode navigate to the SSL/Misc/Setup menu and set MIDI communicates via: MIDI Ports.

 The console communicates with the DAW via the MIDI ports located on the rear of the console: